 * Get a no-point loan.
 The trade-off is a higher interest rate on the loan and some loans have prepayment penalties.
 But buyers who are short on cash and can qualify for a higher interest rate may find a no-point loan will significantly cut their closing costs.

 * Shop around for the best loan deal.
 Each direct lender and each mortgage brokerage has their own fee structure.
 Call around before submitting your final loan application.
+Your Realtor should be able to give you a great deal of insight on the best lender for your particular needs.
+They're not all the same!

 * Get seller financing.
 Ocassionally the seller can carry the loan themselves instead of getting their cash out of it.
 This is a great opportunity for the seller to make additional money in interest and this kind of arrangement usually does not entail traditional loan fees or charges.